kinsho/metro-railings-prototype/README.md

-When I was younger and in a more rebellious phase of my life, I launched a construction company and wrote the code base for the public website and customer relationship management platform using nothing but vanilla Node.JS and ECMAScript.
+When I was younger and in a more rebellious phase of my life, I launched a construction company and wrote the code base for the public website and customer relationship management platform using nothing but vanilla Node.JS and ECMAScript 6.
 At the time, I was proud to have built a fully-functional CRM free from the constraints of any opinionated frameworks...but over the years, maintaining such a code base proved quite cumbersome, especially as I was trying to outsource the coding of new features for the CRM platform.